If you are planning to visit New York City, deciding when to go can be a challenge.

 Much like in the previous section, the answer to the question of when is the weather best is subjective.

-But the short answer is that for most people, the best times to visit NYC weatherwise is the roughly 2-month periods of May and June as well as September and October.
+But the short answer is that for most people, the best times to visit NYC weatherwise are the roughly 2-month periods of May and June as well as September and October.

 It's during these 2 periods that the weather (both day and night) is stable and warm, without the humidity of the dead of summer as well as very little rain.